clearwater/octopress/source/_posts/2012-02-06-just-a-pretty-face.markdown

 a discrepancy between the printed face and needle position that I can't explain.
 If I line up zero precisely, then at full-scale (230 degrees sweep) I find the needle is about 2 degrees short of the 100% mark on the dial.
-I'm not sure what the source of error is (I have a few suspects), but it is easily solved by changing the stepper motor sweep from 690 steps to 696 steps to full-scale deflection.
+I'm not sure what the source of error is - presumably just measurement and positioning errors -  but it is easily solved by changing the stepper motor sweep from 690 steps to 696 steps to full-scale deflection.